 Inspect equipment and monitor operating conditions

-Complete and maintain station plant logs, records, logs and reports
+Complete and maintain plant logs, records and reports

 Waste materials plant operators can benefit from a General Education and Training or Further Education and Training Certificate or a National Certificate in Environmental Practices at National Qualifications Framework Level 1 to 4 offered at Technical and Vocational Education and Training Colleges.

 They can also benefit from a General Certificate in Waste Treatment offered at the Institute of Waste Management of Southern Africa.
-However, most training takes place on the job with mentoring by an experienced operator.
+Training could also take place on the job with mentoring by an experienced operator.

 Provincial and local government.